2020 amendments to the Constitution of Russia

 The amendments of 2020, which were proposed in January 2020, are the second substantial amendments to the Constitution of Russia of 1993.
 To introduce these amendments, Vladimir Putin, president of Russia, held a national vote.
 They were approved on 1 July by a popular vote.

-With Putin's signing an executive order on 3 July to officially insert the amendments into the Russian Constitution, they took effect on 4 July.
+After Putin's signing of an executive order on 3 July to officially introduce the amendments into the Russian Constitution, they took effect on 4 July.

 History

 Since the ratification of the Constitution in 1993, several amendments were proposed.
 In 2008, in order to extend the presidential and State Duma terms, as well as require an annual report by the prime minister for the Duma members, four articles were changed.
-In early 2014, eight more amendments were ratified and one repealed, which resulted in the abolition of the Supreme Court of Arbitration and the adjustment of prosecutor assignments.
+In early 2014, eight more amendments were ratified and one repealed, which resulted in the abolition of the High Court of Arbitration and the adjustment of prosecutor assignments.
 In mid-2014, two more articles were changed in order to allow the president to choose up to 10% (17 members) of the Federation Council.

 President Putin made new proposals during his annual address to the Federal Assembly on 15 January 2020.
-The amendments were prepared by a commission appointed by Putin, headed by Talija Chabrieva.
+The amendments were prepared by a commission appointed by Putin, headed by academician Taliya Habrieva, Senator Andrey Klishas, and MP Pavel Krasheninnikov.

-According to Articles 136 and 108, amendments to the provisions of Chapters 3–8, require the same approval as a federal constitutional law, that is, a two-thirds supermajority vote in the State Duma (the lower house), a three-fourths supermajority vote in the Federation Council (the upper house), and ratification by two-thirds of the 85 Regional legislatures of the federal subjects (57 regional ratifications required for an amendment to come into effect).
+According to Articles 136 and 108, amendments to the provisions of Chapters 3–8, require the same approval as a federal constitutional law, that is, a two-thirds supermajority vote in the State Duma (the lower house), a three-fourths supermajority vote in the Federation Council (the upper house), and ratification by two-thirds of the 85 regional legislatures of the federal subjects (57 regional ratifications required for an amendment to come into effect).

 The president formally submitted the bill to the State Duma on 20 January.
 On 11 March, the State Duma, dominated by pro-government parties, swiftly approved the proposals in the third reading with no objection.
-By 13 March, legislative assemblies of all 85 Federal subjects approved the amendments to the Constitution.
+By 13 March, legislative assemblies of all 85 federal subjects approved the amendments to the Constitution.
 On 16 March the Constitutional Court of Russia gave their approval to the amendments.